Journals LibraryNHS NIHR - National Institute for Health Research

 Members of the Good Research Group

-A conflict of interest (competing interests) declaration must also appear below the authors’ names.
+A disclosure of interest declaration must also appear below the authors’ names.
 For example:

-The NIHR Journals Library adopts the International Committee of Medical Journal Editors (ICMJE) approach to conflicts of interest, as discussed in detail here: http://www.icmje.org/recommendations/browse/roles-and-responsibilities/author-responsibilities--conflicts-of-interest.html
+The NIHR Journals Library adopts the International Committee of Medical Journal Editors (ICMJE) approach to disclosure of interest, as discussed in detail here: http://www.icmje.org/recommendations/browse/roles-and-responsibilities/author-responsibilities--conflicts-of-interest.html

-The NIHR Journals Library requires that all authors must complete the ICMJE declaration form for the disclosure of potential conflicts of interest.
-Authors are asked to note that this form asks for all potential conflicts and if in doubt, authors are asked to be inclusive in their declaration.
-In particular authors are reminded that ICMJE include the following as potential conflicts:
+The NIHR Journals Library requires that all authors must complete the ICMJE Disclosure of Interest form.
+Authors are asked to note that this form asks for all potential disclosures and if in doubt, authors are asked to be inclusive in their declaration.
+In particular authors are reminded that ICMJE include the following as potential disclosures of interest: